 Valley of the Giants Tree Top Walk, Walpole

-The Valley of the Giants Tree Top Walk, which takes you on a gradual climb to nearly 40m above the forest canopy, is the most popular tourist attraction in Walpole.
-It gives you a birds-eye view over the 400-year-old giant red tingle trees without damaging them.
+The Valley of the Giants Tree Top Walk, the most popular tourist attraction in Walpole, climbs 40m above the forest canopy.
+It gives a birds-eye view over the 400-year-old giant red tingle trees without damaging them.

 Read more about the Valley of the Giants Tree Top Walk here.

 Walk inside a Giant Tingle Tree, Walpole

 The Giant Tingle trail leads to the Giant Tingle, said to be the largest, living girthed eucalypt in the world at 24m.
 This red tingle has been hollowed out by fire but is still alive as the living and growing parts of the tree are located just below the outer bark.
 I found it awe-inspiring to stand in these impressive trees.

 Read more about this Giant Tingle tree here.

 The 2.4 km Mt Clare summit walk is a moderate Grade 3 trail, which took us through magnificent tingle and karri forest.
 It’s one of the best less known spots in South West WA.

 Look out for the teapot tingle along the way.